Subspace method based on neural networks for eigenvalue problems: Subspace method based on neural networks for eigenvalue problems

-For a partial differential equation, some boundary conditions are usually required.
-Since the basis functions constructed by some neural networks are usually not local, it is not so easy to deal with the boundary condition by using the same way as traditional methods.
-Here, we choose to modify the basis functions to make them satisfy the boundary condition.
-For example, for the case of zero boundary condition with $\Omega$ being bounded, we can modify the basis function by the following way.
+For eigenvalue problems, some boundary conditions are usually required.
+Since the neural network-based functions are usually nonlocal, it is not so easy to deal with the boundary condition by using the same way as classical methods.
+Here, we choose to modify those functions to make them satisfy the boundary condition.
+For example, for the case of zero boundary condition with $\rm\Omega$ being bounded, we can modify the basis function by the following way.
 We multiply $\varphi_i$ by a function $f$ such that

 For example, for the case of the 2D unit square domain, we can choose $f(\bm x) = x_1x_2(1-x_1)(1-x_2)$.